Windows

 Glue42 Windows

-Registering a Swing Window
+Registering Swing Windows

 Currently, Glue42 Windows requires the underlying native handle (hwnd